IkarosKappler/plotboilerplate/README.md

  * Remove the BezierPath._roundToDigits(...) function (replace by Number.toFixed).
  * Refactor the VertTuple.getClosestT function.
 It still uses local functions!
  * Change the behavior of Vector.intersection(...).
 The intersection should be on both vectors, not only on their line intersection!
+ * Rename drawutils class to Drawutils or DrawUtils.
+Repective name DrawUtilsGL.
+ * Add a Circle class (center and radius).
+The triangle class really needs that.
+ * Add a Bounds class.
+It is implicitly already used in many places.
+ * Add an interface Drawable.ts and add the to the PlotBoilerplate and to the SVGBuilder.

 ## Todos for future Version 2 (not backwards compatible)